-Sustainability without transparency is just empty claims.
+Sustainability without transparency is just an empty claim.
 You need to prove it.
 But also, it is necessary to tell consumers how things are, what we can achieve in the present and future, and the technical limitations.

 Because consumers are the fundamental drive for change, and the best one is the one you make through informed choices.
-It is why we’ve always been open to sharing information about our bio-based leather alternative’s composition and explaining our choices.
+We’ve always been open to sharing information about our bio-based leather alternative’s composition and explaining our choices.

 To make our product durable, our first industrialized version of our material contained 30% of biobased polymer (i.e., oranges and cacti) and 70% PVC.